Minimum or Resting Heart Rate and Maximum for 5k Runner

 Eessh!
 How long is a piece of string.

-In the population your resting heart rate would probably vary from 60 to 100.
+Your resting heart rate would probably vary from 60 to 100 in the population.
 A good athlete would have it somewhere near 40.
-The older you get the higher it would be for a good athlete (mine’s 46 I think…so maybe I’m not as good as I thought I was!).
-Excellent athlete’s might have it in their low 30s.
-Below 30 and there may be a problem.
+The older you get, the higher it would be for a good athlete (mine’s 46, I think…so maybe I’m not as good as I thought I was!).
+Excellent athletes might have it in their low 30s.
+Below 30, and there may be a problem.

 Maximum for an athlete could easily be above 180 and below 210.
 NOT 220-AGE !
 (Ignore that formula).